SwiftcordApp/Swiftcord/README.md

   have not been banned for using Swiftcord with either my main or alt account.
   <i>
-    I do not take any responsibility for account bans due to the use of Swiftcord, whether direct or indirect, although there's a very low possibility of that occuring.
+    I do not take any responsibility for account bans due to the use of Swiftcord, whether direct or indirect, although there's a very low possibility of that occurring.
     I recommend trying Swiftcord with an alt if possible.
   </i>
 </details>
 <details>
   <summary><b>Feature <i>x</i> is missing!
 When will <i>y</i> be implemented?</b></summary>
-  Swiftcord currently is in the alpha stage, and hasn't achieved feature parity with the official Discord client yet (its quite far behind).
+  Swiftcord currently is in the alpha stage, and hasn't achieved feature parity with the official Discord client yet (it's quite far behind).
   Many features are on the <a href="#roadmap">roadmap</a>, but I do not currently have a timeline for them.
 Development is progressing at a fast pace, but sometimes bugs may take an unexpectedly long time to fix.
-  I appreciate contributions, bug reports and suggestions :)
+  I appreciate contributions, bug reports, and suggestions :)
 </details>
 <details>
   <summary><b>Swiftcord just crashed!</b></summary>
   Although I'm aiming for 0 crashes (which is made easy by Swift), sometimes the unexpected happens xD.
-If you experience a crash, please open an issue with appropriete infomation like the line the error occurs on, relevent logs and what you were doing that might have casued the crash.
+If you experience a crash, please open an issue with appropriate information like the line the error occurs on, relevant logs, and what you were doing that might have caused the crash.
 If you can solve the bug causing the crash, that's even better!
 </details>